 The recruiter should be proud of essential components of the company.
 It might be the CEO, the three-year plan, financial results or strong team.
 Ask this question, and you will have a positive answer.

 What is the next step in the process?

 This is the essential last question — one you must ask.
 It shows that you're interested in the company and in moving forward in the process.
 Maybe you didn't interview well, or your experience isn't the greatest, but asking great questions might have shored up your image.

 Consider the job interview as a conversation, not an investigation.
 During the conversation, the recruiter will try to figure out if you match up to the position more than the other candidates do.

 Remember: the most experienced candidate does not win the job — the one that is most relevant to the company does.
 In a competitive job market, there are competitive people, and if you don't prepare, you're not in the competition.
 Once you get the call, start doing your homework.

 Either way, don't lose heart if you don't get that one position.
 You can succeed only if you are willing to fail.
 If you succeed the first time, that is pure luck.
 If you don't, keep moving.

-Search for companies that suit your goals, target your CV and prepare for the interview.
+Search for companies that suit your goals, target your resume and prepare for the interview.
 After all, a job search is a process, not an event.